NCALM-UH/pdal-als-tpu/doc/example/example.md

 ]
 ```

 Note all the blank filenames!
-The `readers.las`, `readers.text`, and `writers.las` filenames and the JSON filename (`measurement_stdev` option) in `filters.als_tpu` are all blank.
+The `readers.las`, `readers.text`, and `writers.las` filenames and the JSON filename (`uncertainty_file` option) in `filters.als_tpu` are all blank.
 We'll override all these blank values when calling the pipeline.
 Setting it up this way allows us to run things with the `parallel` package.
 Recall that we have a list of the flightline numbers in the `lines` variable.

 ```bash
 (pdal-als-tpu) pjhartze@GSE-10:/mnt/f/uh$ echo $lines